Learn more about study options at UC and start your international study journey.

 The committee was chaired by the current university Chancellor as well as the head of the ACT Public Service, the Chair of the Academic Board, the Deputy Chancellor and two other non-executive members of the council.

 The announcement of Mr Shorten as the new Vice-Chancellor is exciting news as the University looks toward 2025.
-With more than 200 degrees across a range of undergraduate and postgraduate disciplines, the University of Canberra consistently ranks amongst Australia’s top institutions.
+With more than 200 degrees across a range of undergraduate and postgraduate disciplines, the University of Canberra consistently ranks among Australia’s top institutions.

-“I look forward to being able to support the important work that they do in any way I can.”
+“I look forward to being able to support the important work that they do in any way I can

 Learn more about study options at UC and start your international study journey.